Oil Pulling Benefits, Side Effects & How to do It

 Some people experience nausea or a gag reflex when swishing oil in their mouth, especially when first starting out.
 The texture and sensation of having oil in the mouth can trigger discomfort, particularly if too much oil is used at once.
 Starting with a smaller amount of oil may help mitigate this reaction.

-READ MORE-> Apple Cider Vinegar Benefits And Side Effects for Stomach
+READ MORE-> Sweet Potato Benefits and Side Effects

 2. Sore Jaw or Facial Muscles